emmaC11/F1-monza-token-system/README.md

 # Design
 ## Program Flow
-For the design, I wanted the system to be easy to use & understand.
+For the design, I wanted the system to be easy to use & easy to understand.
 That is why I added red text for error messages & green text for successful actions.
-User input is always required before the main menu screen is returned to keep the display clean & user dependent.
+User input is always required before the main menu screen is returned to keep the display clean & makes the system dependent on user actions.
 I clear the terminal when a different menu option is selected to keep the output looking simple & less messy.

 ## OOP Programming Paradigm
 Object-Oriented Programming has many advantages, one of the main advantages is code reuse.
 Once code is written for a class, such as a user class.
 This code can be used re-used anytime an application needs to create a user.
 Inheritance works well for reusability.
 If you need the same functionality in multiple classes you can use a common (base) class for the same functionality and inherit that class via subclasses.